sheachallis/obc-technical-assessment-shea-challis/README.md

 - The table is filterable by date and/or sortable by the exceedence score

-- Changing/removing the date filter will reset the sort order to default (chronologically by date/time)
+- Changing/removing the date filter will reset the sort order to default